AlexanderViken/Enterprise_Application_Solution/DDD Project Template/README.md

 You'll need Visual Studio 2015 (RC minimum) with Visual Studio 2015 (RC minimum) SDK installed to open the Visual Studio Extension project.

 ## Download
 A compiled version can be found inside the Microsoft Visual Studio (2013 & 2015) Extensions and Updates menu.
-Do a search for "Enterprise Application Solution" or visit [Visual Studio Gallery] to download
+Do a search for "Enterprise Application Solution" or visit [Visual Studio Gallery] to download.

  [Visual Studio Gallery]:https://visualstudiogallery.msdn.microsoft.com/74633fdf-0563-4c75-aca8-f69835e7f8ab